arnonym/ha-plugins/README.md

             cache_audio: true # If message should be cached in `cache_dir`.
                               # Defaults to false. `cache_dir` must be configured in ha-sip config.
                               # Don't enable this for dynamic messages, you'll just fill your storage.
+            wait_for_audio_to_finish: true # Do not accept DTMF tones until the message/audio file has been played
             post_action: hangup
         '5432':
             id: maintenance